ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data_Preparation/README.md

    Method:

-      1. Filter the metadata to keep only items that belong to jewelry-related categories.
+      1. Filtered the metadata to keep only items that belong to jewelry-related categories.

-      2. Extract the corresponding jewelry products and store their unique parent_asin identifiers.
+      2. Extracted the corresponding jewelry products and stored their unique parent_asin identifiers.

-      3. Collect additional useful metadata such as the product title, average rating, rating number, price, brand, and manufacturer, and store the results in a structured dataset.
+      3. Collected additional useful metadata such as the product title, average rating, rating number, price, brand, and manufacturer, and stored the results in a structured dataset.

 2. Extracting Reviews for Jewelry Products: